 Under test: EPIRB TEST

-2.1.9 Autonomous maritime radio device
+2.1.5.4 Dynamic Position Marker

-An AMRD is a mobile station; operating at sea and transmitting independently of a ship station or a coast station.
-Two groups of AMRDs are identified:
+An AIS-dynamic position marker (DPM) is a mobile station; operating at sea and transmitting independently of a ship station or a coast station.
+The AIS-DPM is used to locate a place, object, or vehicle that may have impact of the safety of life or navigation.

-- General group A AMRDs that enhances safety of navigation,

-- General group B AMRDs that do not enhances safety of navigation.
+A message 1 may be transmitted by an AIS-DPM for the purpose of identification and position report when using the navigational status of 10.

-The message 28 is only used by the general group A AMRDs for the purpose of identification and position report operating in Channels AIS1 and AIS2.
+A message 28 may be transmitted by and AIS-DPM for the purpose of identification and position report.

-Group B AMRDs should not be operated on Channels AIS1 and AIS2.
+A message 24 may be transmitted by AIS-DPM for the purpose of identification and further data.

 The transmission power should be limited up to 1W.

-Note the AMRD referred in this recommendation is limited to those using AIS technology.
+The reporting interval, silent mode and/or transceiver behaviour may be set using group assignment by Message 23;

 2.2 Automatic identification system VHF data link controlling stations

 2.2.1 Base station